prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_webrtc_servers_set(const wchar_t* name,
     const wchar_t* stun_server, const wchar_t* turn_server);
 ```
-This service updates a named WebRTC Sink component with either new STUN or TURN server(s) to use.
+This service updates a named WebRTC Sink component with either a new STUN or TURN server(s) to use.

  **IMPORTANT:** the WebRTC Sink implementation requires DS 1.18.0 or later.